merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 ![Three maps showing KOs from six contigs databases](../../images/anvi-draw-kegg-pathways/kos_six_contigs_dbs.png)

+##### Counts on a continuous scale

+`by_count` labels one band per count, which asks two things of the colorbar.
+It needs a distinguishable color for each count, and is refused when there are more categories than the colormap can supply — a few hundred at most.
+It also needs room to set every one of those labels: a label is sized to fit its band, so past about 40 bands they are too small to read.
+Asking for `by_count` above that draws the bands anyway, with a warning that the labels will be tiny.

+`by_count_continuous` colors counts from the same colormap but draws the colorbar as a gradient and not a discrete band per count, so it needs neither a color nor a label per count and works with any number of categories.
+It is chosen automatically, with a warning, wherever `by_count` would be refused or its labels would be unreadable.

+For a %(kegg-reaction-txt)s or %(kegg-compound-txt)s file this is the summaries' `count_continuous` rather than `--presence-colormap-scheme`; see [Compare samples in an input text file](#compare-samples-in-an-input-text-file).
+The count scale of a group's own maps has the same two choices under its own option, `--group-colormap-scheme`; see [counts in bands or on a gradient](#counts-in-bands-or-on-a-gradient).

+##### Where a count scale stops

+A count scale runs from 1 to a maximum set by `--count-scale-max`: `observed` (the default) stops at the highest count on the drawn maps, `total` runs to every category there is, and a number pins it, with higher counts assigned the top color.

+This matters for sparse data.
+With 100 samples and no compound in more than 10 of them, a scale to 100 draws every compound in nearly indistinguishable shades at the bottom of the colormap, while a scale to 10 spreads them across it.
+The cost of `observed` is that the scale depends on which maps were drawn, so use `total` or a number where figures have to be comparable between runs.

 #### Choose the color of each category yourself

 Instead of having anvi'o sample a colormap, a color can be given to each category — each contigs database, genome, sample, or group — in a %(kegg-category-colors-txt)s file, passed with `--reaction-category-colors` (and `--compound-category-colors` for the compound layer of a %(kegg-compound-txt)s file).
 This is what to reach for when a category's color has to mean the same thing across every figure in a paper.